nextpyp/prismpyp/docs/eval2d.md

       --use-fft
     ```

+!!! note

-> This produces a 2D projection of the learned Fourier-domain embeddings, highlighting frequency-based variation across micrographs.
+  This produces a 2D projection of the learned Fourier-domain embeddings, highlighting frequency-based variation across micrographs.

 ## 3. Project Precomputed Embeddings